iowarp/ppi-jarvis-cd/ai-prompts/phase3-launch.md

 ### GdbServer

-Implement a GdbServer Exec class.
+Implement a GdbServer Exec class in shell.
 It inherits from Exec.

 It will take as input a command and a port number.
 It will launch a gdbserver with the command and port.